teamshield/greenfield-api-questions/README.md

 > Initial Data and results from testing the system can be viewed in charts and tables are provided in this [results page](https://www.evernote.com/l/Arqq2XYRMLZG6pQQ-2lcBz2d91dkcKOIV8E).

 > Below are examples of the data that was gathered at different intervals of the project.

-> System Overview:
+> System Overview sample:

 <p align="center">
 <img src="documentation/overview.gif">
 </p>

-> Loader.io Tests
+> Loader.io Tests sample:
 <p align="center">
 <img src="documentation/loadio.gif">
 </p>